marjen-dev/enclave/README.md

       ENCLAVE_APIKEY=xxx (Enclave API key for an account with access to the tenant.)
       ENCLAVE_ORGID=yyy (Enclave tenant's organization identifier)

-- At least one Linux (All my testing was with Debian 12 but Enclave recommends and supports Ubuntu 22.04 LTS (or later)) server.
+- At least one Linux server.
+All my testing was with Debian 12 but Enclave recommends and supports Ubuntu 22.04 LTS (or later)

 ## Files